 d.
 Co-authors of papers who will not be attending the meeting.
 One of the co-authors must be a paid registrant.
 Both co-authors must pay if both expect to attend the meeting.

 e.
-Persons excused by direct request of the Program Committee Chair.
+Persons excused by direct request of the Program Chair.

-9. Registration fees will be refunded to persons who notify the Administrative Office that they will not attend the Annual Meeting prior to July 15.
-Once the final program is printed and participant packets have been prepared, processing costs have already occurred.
+10. Registration fees will be refunded to persons who notify the Administrative Office that they will not attend the annual meeting prior to July 15.
+Once participant packets have been prepared, processing costs have occurred.
 Unfortunately, under no circumstances will SSSP issue refunds for no-shows.

-All division sponsored workshops must be scheduled the day before the SSSP Annual Meeting begins or the day after it ends.
+All division sponsored workshops must be held the day before the SSSP Annual Meeting begins or the day after it ends, depending on the hotel contract.
 There will be no exceptions.
 The maximum number of meeting rooms that can be reserved for a division sponsored workshop is two.
-If the hotel charges a meeting space rental fee, the division will be responsible for payment.
+The division will be responsible for payment: if the hotel charges a meeting space rental fee, if the division wants to offer coffee/hot tea service, or if audio-visual equipment is utilized.

-If approved by the Board of Directors, the Meeting Manager will work closely with the workshop organizer(s) to ensure a successful workshop.
+If approved by the Board of Directors, the Meeting Manager will work closely with organizers of division workshops to ensure a successful workshop.
 In exchange for providing the following services, the division will pay the Meeting Manager a $500 fee at the conclusion of the workshop.
 If additional services are required and the Meeting Manager can provide them, there will be an additional charge determined by the Meeting Manager in consultation with and with the approval of the Executive Officer.

 - Serve as liaison between the workshop organizer(s) and the conference hotel